allenai/scifact/README.md

 This repository contains data and code for the paper [Fact or Fiction: Verifying Scientific Claims](https://arxiv.org/abs/2004.14974) by David Wadden, Shanchuan Lin, Kyle Lo, Lucy Lu Wang, Madeleine van Zuylen, Arman Cohan, and Hannaneh Hajishirzi.

-Check out the project [website](https://scifact.apps.allenai.org), whicggjjjjh includes a leaderboard and a COVID-19 claim verification demo.
+Check out the project [website](https://scifact.apps.allenai.org), which includes a leaderboard and a COVID-19 claim verification demo.
 For a heavier-weight COVID claim verifier, see the section on [verifying COVID-19 claims](#verify-claims-about-covid-19).

 [Click here](https://scifact.s3-us-west-2.amazonaws.com/release/2020-12-17/data.tar.gz) to download the dataset.